hu-tianyi/hu-tianyi.github.io/_posts/2021-05-24-Solve-MemoryError-Unable-to-allocate.md

 ---
-title: "Solve "MemoryError: Unable to allocate XXX.
-GiB for an array" by setting Overcommit and Swap"
+title: "Solve 'MemoryError: Unable to allocate XXXGiB for an array' by setting Overcommit and Swap"
 categories:
   - Code
 tags:
-  - Overcommit
+  - overcommit
-  - Swap
+  - swap
 last_modified_at: 2021-05-23T16:00:52-04:00
 ---